Documentation

 Step 3 — Assistant Chat

 A familiar streaming chat interface.
-Ask Modulo anything about the bug, guide its reasoning, or ask it to reconsider a hypothesis.
+Ask FixBugs anything about the bug, guide its reasoning, or ask it to reconsider a hypothesis.
 The agent shows its full reasoning chain:

 • Real-time streaming text with extended thinking blocks